What's there to like about living in Montgomery County, Maryland? There's something for everyone!

 When you move to a new area, it can take a long time before you find out everything there is to like about it.
-Most home buyers focus on the crucial parameters when looking to move, such as jobs, schools, and amenities.
+Most home buyers focus on the crucial parameters when, such as jobs, schools, and amenities.
 Those are the main things to like about a new community, but there is always more to discover.

 There’s another thing to keep in mind: the way a community might change over the years.
 It is why developing places with a great business atmosphere are increasingly popular with home buyers.
 Montgomery County, Maryland is one such place.